casp3rus/movie-search/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+For the app to work properly you will have to get your own API key from [https://www.themoviedb.org/](https://www.themoviedb.org/)

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.